February exports surge 21.5% in 4th straight month of growth

 - Posted 17 Mar 2017 08:30

-SINGAPORE: Non-oil domestic exports (NODX) in Singapore surged 21.5 per cent year-on-year in February, marking the fourth straight month of expansion.
+SINGAPORE: Non-oil domestic exports (NODX) in Singapore surged 21.5 per cent year-on-year in February, beating analysts' forecasts and marking the fourth straight month of expansion.

-The growth was due to an increase in both electronic and non-electronic exports, according to statistics released on Friday (Mar 17) by International Enterprise (IE) Singapore.
+The expansion was due to an increase in both electronic and non-electronic shipments, according to statistics released on Friday (Mar 17) by trade agency International Enterprise (IE) Singapore.

+Analysts polled by Reuters had forecast exports would grow 12.8 per cent from the year before.

 Non-oil re-exports (NORX) rose 10 per cent, after the 1.5 per cent expansion in the previous month, due to an increase in both electronic and non-electronic re-exports.